FigureTechnologies/hdwallet/README.md

 // Convert a mnemonic into a wallet. val wallet = Wallet.fromMnemonic(hrp, wordlist)

-// Convert a base58-encoded bip32 key into a wallet.
+// Convert a base58-encoded bip32 key into an account.
-val wallet = Wallet.fromBip32(hrp, base58EncodedBip32Key)
+val account = Account.fromBip32(hrp, base58EncodedBip32Key)

 // Derive a child key from the root wallet. val testnetPath = "m/44'/1'/0'/0/0"